Spiritus Hermeticum: part one

 For this reason much of what we have to say will contradict the prevailing view that the Corpus Hermeticum was composed between the 2nd or 3rd centuries A.D., and is the work of various anonymous Greek writers.
 We aim to show that not only are the essential texts of Hermeticism much older than this, but that some of them are the fragmentary remains of the original teachings of Hermes Trismegistus himself.
 Far from being a mythical figure as is generally thought, we believe that Hermes actually existed as an individual teacher or group of teachers going by that name, and that he or they are not to be confused with the Hellenistic fantasy which resulted from the fusion of the Greek Hermes and the Egyptian god Thoth.
-We shall endeavour to prove all these points during the course of our investigation which will be spread over twelve articles, to be published at monthly intervals from April 2020 to March 2021.
+We shall endeavour to prove all these points during the course of our investigation which is spread over twelve articles, published at monthly intervals from April 2020 to March 2021.

-In our usual afterword—which will be continued in the subsequent parts of this investigation—we will meticulously dissect the so-called Emerald Tablets of Thoth the Atlantean fabricated in the last century by Dr Maurice Doreal.
+In the twelve afterwords accompanying this investigation in the sidebar we are meticulously dissecting the so-called Emerald Tablets of Thoth the Atlantean fabricated in the last century by Dr Maurice Doreal.
 Our aim, as always, is to help our loyal readers distinguish between Truth and falsehood and between half-truths and outright fantasy.
 We have sometimes been asked what we mean by 'half-truths', and this is as good an opportunity as any to address this question.
 For once we agree with Wikipedia that a "half-truth is a deceptive statement that includes some element of truth."
 The online encyclopaedia goes on to say: "the purpose and or consequence of a half-truth is to make something that is really only a belief appear to be knowledge, or a truthful statement to represent the whole truth, or possibly lead to a false conclusion."
 We agree, and this is why we say half-truths are much more dangerous than downright lies in so many of our articles.
 Here is a classic illustration which explains why.
 An elephant was once encountered by three blind men, each of whom could only reach parts of the animal.
 Although they all touched the same elephant, none of them obtained a complete understanding of it.
 The first touched the tail and thought the elephant was some kind of furry snake.
 The second handled only the trunk and insisted the creature was an elongated, hollow tube with two sharp teeth, while the third, seated on the animals back, was convinced it was a huge, round sphere.
 There is a further, much more dangerous aspect to half-truths and that is when a genuine truth has been re-packaged with the deliberate intention of misleading and deceiving us.

 The origins of Hermeticism